sleepymalc/VSCode-LaTeX-Inkscape/README.md

 > We break down what `ctrl`+`f` do in `INSERT` mode exactly step by step.
 We see that when we press `ctrl`+`f` in `INSERT` mode, we trigger `multiCommand.execute` to execute a sequence of instructions, which are
 >
 > 1. Copy the content into your clipboard of the line your cursor at
-> 2. Insert a blank line after since we need to insert a snippet, and that's will delete an additional line.
+> 2. Insert a blank line after since we need to insert a snippet, and that will delete an additional line.
 You can try to delete this and the next instruction, and see what happens.
 > 3. Move back our cursor after inserting that new line.
 > 4. Delete that copied content by removing this line.
 > 5. Insert a snippet defined in [`latex.json`](./VSCode-setting/Snippets/latex.json). **Notice that this is the default snippet functionality built-in VS Code, not [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) we have used before**.
 I'll explain where to copy this file in a minute.